voilajsx/uikit/UIKIT_LLM_GUIDE.md

 - [ ] Use single pattern for AuthLayout, BlankLayout & PopupLayout (direct children)
 - [ ] Set appropriate scheme, tone, size props on all layouts

+### NEW: Enhanced Components

+- [ ] Use ValidatedInput for forms requiring validation
+- [ ] Use Motion/Reveal/Hover for animations
+- [ ] Use DataTable for complex data operations
+- [ ] Use LoadingSpinner for loading states
+- [ ] Use FormActions for consistent form buttons

 ### Styling

 - [ ] Use ONLY semantic colors (bg-background, text-foreground, border-border)
 - [ ] NEVER use hardcoded colors (bg-white, text-black, border-gray-200)
 - [ ] Apply semantic classes to all UI components

-### Navigation
+### Navigation & Data

 - [ ] Structure navigation with required key + label properties
-- [ ] Include href for routing OR onClick for actions
-- [ ] Add icons using lucide-react components
+- [ ] Configure DataTable columns with proper types and features
 - [ ] Implement onNavigate handler for routing integration

-### Breadcrumbs

-- [ ] Use proper breadcrumb structure with label (required) and href (optional)
+- [ ] Use appropriate animation presets for user experience
-- [ ] Include breadcrumbs in AdminLayout.Header or PageLayout.Content
-- [ ] Connect breadcrumbs to navigation handler
-- [ ] Current page has no href property

-### Integration
+### Integration & Testing

 - [ ] Connect to your routing system (React Router, Next.js, etc.)
-- [ ] Handle currentPath detection for active states
-- [ ] Integrate with form libraries using Form components
+- [ ] Test form validation with ValidatedInput components
-- [ ] Add theme toggle using useTheme hook

-### Testing

-- [ ] Test light/dark mode switching
+- [ ] Test DataTable sorting, filtering, and pagination
-- [ ] Test all themes (default, aurora, metro, neon, ruby, studio)
+- [ ] Test animations and loading states
-- [ ] Test responsive behavior on mobile/desktop
+- [ ] Verify responsive behavior on mobile/desktop
-- [ ] Verify navigation works across all layouts
-- [ ] Test breadcrumb navigation functionality

-Following this complete guide ensures 100% successful UIKit implementation with zero ambiguity for LLM code generation.
+**Following this complete guide ensures 100% successful UIKit implementation with all new enhanced components.**